 4. Watch Your Caffeine Intake

 Monitoring your caffeine intake is both vital before you work and while you’re at work.
-On days that I go into work, I don’t start drinking caffeine right when I wake up.
-This is because I aim to nap before going into work.
-I try to have my first taste of caffeine on my way into work.
+On days that I go to work, I don’t start drinking caffeine right when I wake up.
+This is because I aim to nap before going to work.
+I try to have my first taste of caffeine on my way to work.

 It’s also important to monitor your caffeine intake at work.
 Don’t drink caffeine in the early morning hours or you’ll have trouble falling asleep when you get home.
 My general rule of thumb is to stop drinking caffeine around 2 am.
 This works best for my sleep schedule once I get home.